comet-dot-photos/comet-dot-photos/README.md

 the initial HTML page and the JavaScript program, and (2) the dataset catalog which describes the dataset files to be loaded.
-The client then loads these datasets, including (3) the 3D shape model of 67P, and (4) the image metadata which contains information such as spacecraft location and camera direction for each image.
-As the user paints the comet, a query is sent to the server on every mouseup (5), and the server returns the indices of images that contain the painted region of interest (ROI).
+The client then loads these datasets, including (3) the 3D shape model of 67P, and (4) for each dataset, the image metadata which contains information such as spacecraft location and camera direction for each image.
+As the user paints the comet, a query is sent to the server on every mouseup (5), and the server returns, for each dataset, the indices of images that contain the painted region of interest (ROI).
 Prior to displaying each image, (6) the client requests and receives from the server the image of the comet in JPG form.
 Steps 1-4 only happen at start-up.
 Step 5 is repeated whenever the